 |Hispanic or Latino||246|

-Students from other countries are interested in Community Organization, too.
+Community Organization appeals to people across the globe.
 About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia